Tiger Stadium

 Outfield: Fescue Grass

 Tiger Stadium is on the south side of Gross Memorial Coliseum/Cunningham Hall.
-The park features concession facilities and seating for 500 Tiger fans.
+The park features concession facilities and stadium seating (installed in 2013) for 500 Tiger fans.

 Both dugouts were built above ground with a six foot high protection fence in front.
 A large press box sits behind the stands which houses the public address announcer, scoreboard operator, official scorer, and working media.

-Additional upgrades to the field prior to 2007 included the installation of protective piping and a green windscreen along the outfield fence.
-The additions help enclose the field and give the facility more of a ballpark feel.
 In the summer of 2007, a new net-style backstop replaced the old chain link backstop behind home plate.
-Most recently in 2008, a new scoreboard with LED lighting was installed beyond the outfield wall.
+In 2008, a new scoreboard with LED lighting was installed beyond the outfield wall.

 Behind the center field portion of the fence sits three flagpoles which hold the American, State of Kansas and FHSU flags.
 The chainlink fence alongside foul territory contains billboards of Tiger supporters.